b2io/development-standards/source-control/README.md

 ## Workflow

-A new branch should be created for each issue.
-The feature branch should be pull requested back into the `master` branch, after peer approval the requester should rebase the feature branch with the latest `master` and then merge the feature branch into `master`.
+A new branch should be created for each issue/card.
+The feature branch should be pull requested back into the `master` branch, after peer approval the requester should rebase/squash the feature branch into `master`.

-1. Get latest from master: `$ git puff origin`
+1. Get latest from master: `$ git puff` (`$ git puff origin` if you happen to have multiple remotes)
-2. Create feature branch: `$ git cob 123-my-feature-branch-name-snake-case`
+2. Create feature branch: `$ git cob 123-my-feature-branch-name-snake-case` (where 123 is the card number)
-3. Push the feature branch to the remote prior to leaving for the day or pull request: `$ git push origin 123-my-feature-branch-name-snake-case -u`
+3. Push the feature branch to the remote prior to leaving for the day or creating a pull request: `$ git push origin 123-my-feature-branch-name-snake-case -u` (-u to set the upstream)
-4. After PR approval rebase with master:
+4. After PR approval use the "Squash and merge" button on Github, and then delete the remote branch.
+If you'd like to rebase/squash without the button you can do so via:

 ```
 $ git puff origin master